YubicoLabs/java-webauthn-passwordless-workshop/2_Credential_Repository/README.md

 ### Dependency configuration
 Open the ```pom.xml``` and add the webauthn-server-core and webauthn-server-attestation dependencies.
+The workshop is known to work with version 1.2.0 of the java-webauthn-server.
 ```xml
 <dependency>
     <groupId>ch.qos.logback</groupId>